openzomboid/pzlsm/README.md

-                          to alert them of impending server shutdown. autorestart             Restarts server if it stuck an backups last logs. console                 Allows access the output of the game server console. screen [args]           Calls the 1 argument as a command on the game using screen util. rcon [args]             Calls the 1 argument as a command on the game using rcon util. kickusers               Kicks all players from the server. delete_manifest         Deletes appworkshop_108600.acf file.
+                          to alert them of impending server shutdown. autorestart             Restarts server if it stuck an backups last logs. console                 Allows access the output of the game server console. cmd [args]              Executes the 1 argument as a command on the game server. kickusers               Kicks all players from the server. delete_manifest         Deletes appworkshop_108600.acf file.
 It need to update mods correctly.